What is an Ear Infection (acute otitis media)?

 • Colds Having a cold increases the likelihood of getting an ear infection.

-• Allergies Allergies induce inflammation (swelling) of the nasal passages and upper respiratory system, which can cause the adenoids to expand.
+• Allergies induce inflammation (swelling) of the nasal passages and upper respiratory system, which can cause the adenoids to expand.
 Adenoids that are enlarged can clog the eustachian tube, preventing ear fluids from draining.

 • Chronic illnesses People with chronic diseases, particularly those with immune deficiencies and chronic respiratory disorders such as cystic fibrosis and asthma, are more prone to getting ear infections.